 9. Navigate Jumps Carefully

-If you have to navigate around jumps in the arena during an under-saddle class, try to pick a path where you are traveling down the long side on a straight line (see diagram, page 55, Track D).
+If you have to navigate around jumps in the arena during an under-saddle class, try to pick a path where you are traveling down the long side on a straight line (see diagram, Track D).
 That way your horse can focus on his balance, and you can show him off by lengthening his stride to show what a good mover he is.
 But if you have to weave through the jumps even a little (Track C), at best your horse can’t flow as easily because he has to think about his balance.
 At worst, he could become unbalanced or confused, resulting in a lead swap, also a major fault.

 10. Reverse With Care